frbar/azure-func-kv-mi/README.md

 # Purpose

-This repository contains a Bicep template to setup an Azure Function (consumption plan, Linux), a Key Vault, and one reference to it in the function's App Configuration, to reproduce the issue https://github.com/Azure/Azure-Functions/issues/2248.
+This repository contains a Bicep template to setup:
+- an Azure Function (consumption plan, Linux),
+- a Key Vault,
+- an Application Settings using a Key Vault reference

+This is to reproduce the issue tracked here: https://github.com/Azure/Azure-Functions/issues/2248.

 # Deploy the infrastructure